classroomtechtools/virtualgs/README.md

 Put all your appscript code into a directory, and then use `npm test` with ava to execute the pieces of code you're testing.

-Use mocks to fill in
+Use mocks to fill in identifiers that are not available locally.

 ## Motivation